MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Too much supply for demand.** Both Cost Optimization and Performance Efficiency prioritize having just enough supply to serve demand.

 - Overprovisioning is a risk when teams try to mitigate performance issues in a workload.
-Following are some common causes of overprovisioning:
+Some common causes of overprovisioning include:
   - Initial capacity planning was misjudged because the team focused only on peak load estimates, neglecting strategies for peak smoothing in the workload design.
   - Scaling a resource up or out during a troubleshooting step of an incident response.

 - Autoscaling can be misconfigured.
-Following are some examples of misconfigured autoscaling:
+Some examples of misconfigured autoscaling include:
   - Scaling up with minimal changes in demand or an extended cooldown period can incur more cost than demand requires.
   - Using autoscaling without a set upper limit can lead to uncontrolled growth due to system malfunctions or abuse and exceed the expected workload requirements.